-- 1. Integration of the perspective of climate change adaptation & prevention of COVID-19 in all programmes as part of preparedness - Collaboration with government and other agencies to take cumulative action on age and gender policies, programme and governance to protect girl and young women's right in disaster and climate related situation
+- 1. Integration of the perspective of climate change adaptation in all programmes as part of preparedness - 2.
+Collaboration with government and other agencies to take cumulative action on age and gender policies, programme and governance to protect girl and young women's right in disaster and climate related situation

-Key Outcomes for each actor Key interventions Core AoGD Indicators 4.4.6.a Vulnerable people receive timely, effective and relevant humanitarian assistance Humanitarian support with dignity for basic health and nutrition, menstrual hygiene, education to families, especially girls and young women affected by disasters Prevention of girls and young women from gender-based violence.
-Meaningful participation of girls, young women in humanitarian responses for a more effective, efficient and equitable humanitarian action. % of girls & young women supported with humanitarian assistance for WASH, SRH and MHM services, nutrition and psychosocial support % of girls & young women access safety nets in the community 4.4.6.b Children and young women have Green Ambassadors (adolescent girls and young women) to lead child centered Climate Change Education, Adaptation, and DRR % of panchayats/ urban slums and schools with disaster preparedness and climate adaptation plans in improved individual initiatives and social 2.
-Develop strategic partnerships and increase capabilities to deal funding dedicated to the use of new positively with technologies and innovation for climate climate induced change adaptation. shocks and stresses. o i place 2. % of girls & young women have knowledge on climate change adaptation and managing risks.
+Key Outcomes for each actor Key interventions Core AoGD Indicators 4.4.6.a Vulnerable people receive timely, effective and relevant humanitarian assistance 1.
+Humanitarian support with dignity for basic health and nutrition, menstrual hygiene, education to families, especially girls and young women affected by disasters 2.
+Meaningful participation of girls, young women in humanitarian responses for a more effective, efficient and equitable humanitarian action.
+1. % of girls & young women supported with humanitarian assistance for WASH, SRH and MHM services, nutrition and psychosocial support 2. % of girls & young women access safety nets in the community 4.4.6.b Disaster risk reduction, resilience and climate change adaptation Disaster risk reduction, resilience and climate change adaptation Climate centered DRR planning Green Ambassadors (adolescent girls and young women) to lead child centered Climate Change Education, Adaptation, and DRR initiatives Develop strategic partnerships and increase funding dedicated to the use of new technologies and innovation for climate change adaptation 1. % of panchayats/ urban slums and schools with disaster preparedness and climate adaptation plans in place 2. % of girls & young women have knowledge on climate change adaptation and managing risks.